-Four Embassies Work To Help Paul Whelan, Charged With Spying In Russia
+Four Embassies Work To Help Paul Whelan, Accused Of Spying In Russia

-Embassies of four countries' embassies are trying to assist ex-U.S. Marine Paul Whelan as he faces espionage charges in Moscow.
+Embassies of four countries are trying to assist ex-U.S. Marine Paul Whelan as he remains a Moscow prison over allegations of espionage.
 Whelan is a U.S. citizen who also holds citizenship in the U.K. and Ireland and has ties to Canada, where he was born.

 If convicted, he could face up to 20 years in prison.
 At least three countries have confirmed that they've requested consular access to Whelan: The U.S., Britain and Ireland say they're working to support him in detention and ensure his rights are respected.